ucsd-cse11-sp22/ucsd-cse11-sp22.github.io/syllabus.md

 <h3>Discussion</h3>

 Teaching Assistants (TAs) will hold a weekly discussion section to cover the weekly programming assignment, review prior content, and answer student questions.
  Participation is not required at problem-solving sections, but it is highly encouraged.

-For the first two weeks, discussions will be remote (see Canvas for Zoom link).
-Starting in Week 3, discussions will move to in-person in the normally-sheduled room.

 Like lectures, discussions will also be recorded and made available in the Cavnas Media Gallery.